 - A text transcript is made available with all your Live Captioning events.
 You can find more information on how to get it in our Getting a Text Transcript of my Live Captioning Event article.
 The transcript file is usually generated within 24 to 48 hours (business days), after the end of the event.

 - To order a caption output for your event, you can request it at schedule time by selecting either SRT or VTT from the Request drop-down menu, in the New Live Captioning Request page.
 The caption file is usually generated within 24 to 48 hours (business days), after the end of the event.
 NOTE: Caption outputs are provided at an extra cost.

-- If you have special delivery requirements, like needing a separate text feed (e.g., StreamText); or, requiring multiple simultaneous outputs (e.g., iCap and StreamText), please add that request to the Comments section.
+- If you have special delivery requirements, like needing a separate text feed (e.g., StreamText); or, requiring multiple simultaneous outputs (e.g., Zoom and StreamText), please add that information to the Comments section, at request time.
 E.g.:

-Please provide both iCap and StreamText live streams.
+Please provide the captions over iCap and StreamText also.
 Password for the Falcon encoder: passw.

 - A minimum of 5-hours notice is required to schedule or re-schedule a Live session.
 Bookings or changes will not be accepted on less than 5-hours notice.
 NOTE: we do not guarantee that we can find writers available for a request placed with just 5 hours in advance.
 Please ensure you schedule your request with as much time in advance as possible.

 - Overages: when you book a live session, we reserve a captioner for the entire duration of your reservation.
 You will be billed for the entire reserved time, even if your event ends early.
 Please ensure you use your best estimate of the time required when booking your session.
 If your session goes past the scheduled duration, you will be billed for the extended time at our regular rates and our captioner will stay for as long as possible, but because the captioner may be booked for other events, they may have to leave before your event ends.
 To prevent having the end of your event uncovered, ensure you reserve the full amount of time needed.